New natural gel could soothe heartburn without Long-Term drug risks

 Summary

-This study tests whether Afluxin®, a natural gel that forms a protective barrier in the esophagus, can reduce heartburn and acid regurgitation in people with mild to moderate GERD.
-About 208 adults will take Afluxin® or an inactive placebo for 7 days.
-The goal is to see if this device can provide a safer alternative to long-term acid-reducing medications.
+This study tests whether Afluxin®, a natural gel made from tamarind seed, pea protein, and polyacrylic acid, can reduce heartburn and regurgitation in people with mild-to-moderate GERD.
+About 208 adults will take the gel or an inactive placebo three times daily for 7 days.
+The goal is to see if Afluxin® provides faster symptom relief than placebo, offering a potential alternative to long-term acid-reducing drugs.

 This is a summary of the original study .
 Summaries may miss details or leave out important information.
 Before applying or accepting participation, make sure you have read and understood the full study.
 Curemydisease.com takes no responsibility whatsoever for anything missed, misunderstood, or acted upon as a result of our summary — we know it does not capture everything.